MultiTonic/.github/profile/README.md

 4. **Create a Network of Stakeholders:** Establish a network of institutions and researchers that regularly publish data.
 5. **Develop a Sustainable Business Model:** Transition from initial funding to a revenue-generating model through licensing.

+### How It Started

+Multitonic is grounded in market pull, and although it cant be applied to all data and all experiments, working closely with stakeholders is how we get access to data.

 ### Project Components

 1. **Data Pipeline:**